 How to make dry sift?

-After doing this for a few minutes, lift the top screen off the stack.
-You should find a layer of kief collected on the next screen down.
-This can be smoked as it is, but for a purer product, you will want to separate it further.
+After several minutes, lift the top screen off the stack.
+There should be a layer of kief collected on the screen underneath.
+This product is useable in itself but you should continue the sifting process for a more pure result.

-Use your plastic card or scraper to gently move the kief back and forth across the second screen for a few more minutes.
-When you lift this screen, you should find another layer of kief collected below.
-This will be purer and of higher quality than the previous layer.
+Move the kief back and forth with your old plastic card a few times to scrape off any remaining kief.
+When you lift this screen, there should be another layer of kief collected below.
+This will be finer than the last layer.

-Keep repeating the process for each screen in the stack.
-By the time you get to the bottom screen, you will have a product which is extremely potent and pure.
+Continue this process for every screen in the stack.
+When you get to the bottom screen, you will have a product that is extremely potent and pure.